mwlon/pcodec/README.md

 ### Custom Data Types

-Small data types can be efficiently compressed by upcasting to the next supported data type;
-e.g. `u16` to `u32`.
-In fact, the only cost to upcasting is a small increase in chunk metadata size.
+Small data types can be efficiently compressed in expansion: for example, compressing 24-bit data as a sequence of `u32` values.
+The only cost to using a larger datatype is a small increase in chunk metadata size.

 When necessary, you can implement your own data type via `q_compress::types::NumberLike` and (if the existing signed/unsigned implementations are insufficient) `q_compress::types::SignedLike` and `q_compress::types::UnsignedLike`.